translatorswb/Tiles/docs/index.md

 #### Feedback mechanism

 TILES allows people to provide verbal feedback in their own language.
-The steps below are illustrated in \ref{Figure2}.
+The steps below are illustrated in Figure 2.

 1. A user can leave verbal feedback from any location.
 Feedback is recorded anonymously, but users can leave their contact information if they wish to do so.
 2. When the user connects to the WiFi and opens the webpage the data is securely sent to a server located in the camp.